Giving Compass’ Take:

 • Esteban Ortiz-Ospina explains that data reveals that cultural norms, rather than biological gender differences, are the primary driver of the gender pay gap.

 • How can funders work to shift cultural norms to close the gender pay gap?
-How does unpaid care work play into the gender wage gap?
+How can myths about the gender pay gap be dispelled?

 Achieving high scores in maths tends to be more common among boys than girls.
 However, there is huge cross-country variation – the differences between countries are much larger than the difference between the sexes.
 And in many countries the gap is effectively inexistent.
 So clearly these gaps in mathematic ability do not seem to be fully determined by biological endowments.